XSAM/otelsql/README.md

 This allows users to gradually migrate to the new OpenTelemetry semantic conventions while maintaining backward compatibility with existing dashboards and alerts.

+## Error Type Attribution

+When errors occur during database operations, the `error.type` attribute is automatically populated with the type of the error.
+This provides more detailed information for debugging and monitoring:

+1. **For standard driver errors**: Special handling for common driver errors:
+   - `database/sql/driver.ErrBadConn`
+   - `database/sql/driver.ErrSkip`
+   - `database/sql/driver.ErrRemoveArgument`

+2. **For custom errors**: The fully qualified type name is used (e.g., `github.com/your/package.CustomError`).

+3. **For built-in errors**: The type name is used (e.g., `*errors.errorString` for errors created with `errors.New()`).

+**Note**: The `error.type` attribute is only available when using the new stable OpenTelemetry semantic convention metrics.
+This requires setting `OTEL_SEMCONV_STABILITY_OPT_IN` to either `database/dup` or `database`.
+With the default setting (empty), which only uses legacy metrics, the `error.type` attribute will not be populated.

 ## Compatibility

 This project is tested on the following systems.